jmcelroy5/Biking-Across-the-US/_posts/2014-07-10-Wide-Open-Wyoming.md

 ![alt text](http://i.imgur.com/6QB7sz8l.jpg "Paused on an epic downhill to take a bike portrait")

 I had barely stopped to eat all day, but I didn't realize how hungry I was until I got off my bike in Lander and could barely even process a thought in my low blood sugar stupor.
-I went ordered an embarrassing amount of food at the first diner I saw.
+I went and ordered an embarrassing amount of food at the first diner I saw.
 Even more embarrassing was the fact that after voraciously consuming every last bite of the double cheeseburger, an entire basket of fries, and a large milkshake, I was only comfortably full.

 Lander was an attractive, friendly town with a free campground in their town park.
 I found Esther, Warren, and two new cyclists there.
 Though the sun was still high, I was eager to excuse myself and retreat inside my tent with a new book I had just bought.
 Once nestled in my sleeping bag, not even Warren's jeers of "Jessica, you miserable sod!" could draw me out after that.